pen1064/misty_dc_light/README.md

         "created_date", "parent_mlalgorithm")
 ```
 10. Edit [apps/endpoints/views.py](https://github.com/pen1064/misty_dc_light/blob/main/apps/endpoints/views.py)
-There are three basic views in total (each one for each model):
+There are three basic views in total (each one for each model):\
-   1. EndpointsViewSet
+   10.1 EndpointsViewSet\
-   2. MLAlgorithmViewSet
+   10.2 MLAlgorithmViewSet\
-   3. MLRequestViewSet (store the requests made)
+   10.3 MLRequestViewSet (store the requests made)\
 The last one will be PredictView (for user to innput prediction, only POST)

 11. Add the links to urls (server side)